bachsofttrick/dronectrl-with-tracking/README.md

 8. In normal operation, the program detects face first, then after a face is recognized, the program will switch to person tracking.
 However, if you are in these senarios:
 * use "r" to change mode
-* want to cancel current person being tracked\n then press "c" to cancel the person's id being tracked.
+* want to cancel current person being tracked

+then press "c" to cancel the person's id being tracked.
 After that, press "o" to disable autopilot.
 Type your preferred ID to track and press Enter.